Dating an Addict – Do They Actually Care About You?

 Are You Dating an Addict?

 Sometimes it can be difficult to know for sure if you’re dating someone with an addiction.
 This is partly because people with substance use disorders tend to deny, hide, and lie about addiction behavior, and partly because being in love with an addict can make it emotionally difficult for you to recognize the problem.
-You want to see the best in the person you love, you want to believe the lies they tell, and you are likely so confused by their erratic behavior that you have difficulty trusting your own judgement.
+You want to see the best in the person you love, you want to believe the lies they tell, and you are likely so confused by their erratic behavior that you have difficulty trusting your own judgment.

 There are, however, many physical and behavioral signs of addiction that can indicate you’re dating an addict, such as: